 - 8. Electronic Security - a.
-Seattle Center's access control standard is Sielox Systems. - b.
+Seattle Center's access control standard is Schlage. - b.
 Software product name is Pinnacle. - c.
 Contact Seattle Center for current Pinnacle software version. - d.
 The access control system is a campus-wide networked system utilizing fiber optic and copper cabling.
 Coordination of specific building plans and design with Seattle Center's Emergency Services Unit can assist the architect or engineer in correctly specifying the transmission and network services components. - e.
-Access control card readers are by Sielox. - f.
-Proximity cards are by Sielox.
-Clamshell style cards are utilized in most cases. - g.
+Access control card readers are by Schlage. - f.
+Proximity cards are a Schlage proprietary type. - g.
 All exterior entrances to facilities should, at a minimum, be roughed in for access control during construction. - h.
 Electric locks and latches for Seattle Center should be coordinated through Seattle Center's Emergency Services Unit.
 Typically, electro-mechanical exit devices or electric strikes are used.
 If electric strikes are used, the products shall be manufactured by Von Duprin or Folger Adams.
 Only ANSI Grade One strikes are approved for installation at Seattle Center. - i.
-Door position switches are required in all exterior doors so that they can be monitored through the access control system - j.
+Door position switches are required in all exterior doors so that they can be monitored through the access control system

+- j.
 "Request to exit" devices are used on an as needed functional basis and should be coordinated through the Emergency Services Unit as to the need and function of the door.
-Typically, "request to exit" devices are manufactured by Bosch Security Products (formerly Detection Systems) and door position switches are manufactured by GE Interlogix (formerly Sentrol)
+Typically, "request to exit" devices are manufactured by Bosch Security Products (formerly Detection Systems) and door position switches are manufactured by GE Interlogix (formerly Sentrol) - k.

-- k.
 CCTV shall be color with digital video recording.
-Use Bosch Security Products (formerly Philips CCS) fixed position cameras and lenses, Cascadia digital video recorders, and Bosch or Cascadia pan-tilt-zoom style cameras.
+Fixed and pan-tilt-zoom cameras shall be by Aviglion.
 Camera placement, coverage and function shall be coordinated and reviewed with Seattle Center's Emergency Services Unit. - 7.
 Door Closers - a.
 All doors on exiting corridors shall be rated 20 minutes with self-closing devices and latching hardware. - b.
 Janitor closet doors and other doors that generally require 20-minute ratings shall have 180 deg. hold open devices tied into the fire panel and self-closing device with fused arm links.
 This will facilitate their closure, but discourage the propping open of doors. - c.
 Non-rated doors with closing devices shall be provided with a hold open function. i.e. LCN H-Cush arm. - d.
 Offices and other rooms with a common hallway leading to an exit corridor shall have doors rated 20 minutes, lock sets, and no door closers.
 Hallway doors to exiting corridors shall be rated 20 minutes, self closing and latching.
 In most cases, provide a magnetic hold-open feature with adjacent smoke detectors connected to the fire alarm system.
 These standards apply to arrangements with one hallway exit for less than 30 people or two exits for a maximum of 50 people. - e.
 Door closers are not required on access doors and panels which are only open under Physical Plant supervision.
 This include access panels in public corridors, doors in shafts or pipe chases, and electrical/telephone closets (3 feet deep or less).